orkestral/venom/README.md

 > Venom is a high-performance system developed with JavaScript to create a bot for WhatsApp, support for creating any interaction, such as customer service, media sending, sentence recognition based on artificial intelligence and all types of design architecture for WhatsApp.

+# Important Warning

+> Future fixes that we will be making on the venom-bot.

+Hello people!

+We apologize, if deleted by problems with the updates that follow!

+Our community is growing little by little and we have to be more careful when updating our repository, so we decided to take steps to improve our venom-bot.

+Problems reported so far, which will be fixed:

+1 - Venom-bot Initialization Errors (when trying to install venom-bot and start the errors are due);

+2 - Errors in sending files in base64 format;

+3 - Functions that are not working at the moment;

+4 - Functions that do not return parameters of success or error.

+These are just serious problems, reported so far.

+What are we going to solve now?

+At the moment we will be solving problems with the venom-bot startup and reviewing the functions.

+We will not be adding new functions, as it is necessary to resolve the functions that are currently implemented.

+Thank you for understanding.

 ## 🕷🕷 Functions Venom🕷🕷

 |                                                            |     |